Alejogb1/job-board/blog-data/how-can-i-fix-a-failed-app-startup-after-a-bundle-update-using-bundler.md

 id: "how-can-i-fix-a-failed-app-startup-after-a-bundle-update-using-bundler"
 ---

-Let’s dissect this, shall we?
+Let’s dissect this?
 I’ve seen app startup failures after bundle updates more times than I care to recall, and each time it’s been a unique blend of subtle misconfigurations and dependency conflicts.
 It’s rarely a straightforward “one size fits all” solution, so let’s walk through the common culprits and the troubleshooting strategies that have worked for me in the trenches.

 The core of the problem often lies within the inconsistencies introduced between what the bundler expects and what your application actually finds at runtime.
 Essentially, the `Gemfile.lock` file, which is meant to ensure consistent dependency versions across environments, can sometimes become a source of pain rather than a guardian.
 This happens more often than we'd like, particularly after significant gem updates.

 One of the primary issues is version mismatches.
 You've updated your gems, perhaps with a broad “bundle update” command, and some gems might have introduced breaking changes or unexpected behavior at certain version levels.
 Your code may still be relying on the specifics of older gem versions.
 This scenario is especially common when dealing with gems that are in active development or have rapidly evolving APIs.
-Remember that time I was wrestling... no, *addressing* a particularly annoying Rails upgrade?
+Remember that time I was wrestling... no, _addressing_ a particularly annoying Rails upgrade?
 The `activerecord` gem had decided to change its error reporting in a minor version, and it took me a good chunk of an afternoon to realize that my error handling logic was now causing runtime crashes because the error structures had altered.

 Another critical issue revolves around native extension conflicts.
 If your application uses gems that depend on native extensions (C code, for example), an update to a gem could lead to incompatibility with your current system libraries, especially if you've switched compilers or if underlying system libraries have updated.
 This creates a situation where the gem's binary extensions are compiled against the old system configuration, but your new runtime environment doesn’t support this configuration.